Arize-ai/phoenix/DEVELOPMENT.md

 -   **5xx** The API behaved erroneously - server error
 -   **2xx**The client and API worked

+### Path Structure

+-   Use nouns for resources and sub-resources.
+-   Avoid using verbs in the path.
+-   Nouns should be pluralized and followed by a globally unique identifier for specific resources (e.g., `/datasets/:dataset_id` where the dataset ID is the globally unique identifier consistent with the GraphQL API).

 #### Query Parameters

 Use query parameters for filtering, sorting, and pagination.
+Query parameters should use `-` as a separator (see [recommendations](https://developers.google.com/search/docs/specialty/ecommerce/designing-a-url-structure-for-ecommerce-sites))

 #### Pagination

 Use cursor-based pagination.
 Each request gives a cursor to the next page of results.

-### Response Format
+#### Response Format

 -   The response should be a JSON object with a `data` key.
+-   Payload content should use snake case to make it easier to work with when translating to objects.